-In 2014, after working in a wonderful collaboration with the Town of Normal, we completed and opened our main University Galleries exhibition space in a prime Uptown Normal location.
+In 2014, working collaboratively with the Town of Normal, Illinois State completed and opened University Galleries in Uptown Normal.

 The Ewing Cultural Center's open-air 438 seat Ewing Theatre is home to the Illinois Shakespeare Festival.

 In 2001, the Center for the Performing Arts, offering a world-class Concert Hall and proscenium Theatre, was completed and opened to the campus and larger community.